niranjangaire1995/Active_Directory_in_VM/README.md

 The Network Setting of the VM should be set up like this.
 The Default Gateway(10.0.2.1/24) is the closest to the Network ID i.e 10.0.2.0/24.
 The DNS is the server IP that the client will use.
 Alterate DNS is set up as google DNS.
+We need to setup static ip for the server because this is what will be used by the server.
+Since this server is also the dhcp server, we need to setup the serve like this way.

 <img width="494" height="560" alt="Screenshot 2025-11-13 004631" src="https://github.com/user-attachments/assets/3c057356-ad46-48df-a99b-cc00c79c8f08" />